runlyio/core-dotnet/README.md

 ## The Runly Platform

 You can turbocharge your job apps using the [Runly Platform](https://www.runly.io/platform/).
-The Runly Platform is a <abbr title="software as a service">SaaS</abbr> which helps shepard your jobs from deployment to monitoring and scaling in production.
+The Runly Platform is a SaaS which helps shepard your jobs from deployment to monitoring and scaling in production.

-* Deploy your jobs as nuget packages using tools you already know and love.
+* Deploy your jobs as NuGet packages using tools you already know and love.
 * Use familiar REST concepts to queue and schedule background jobs from your web or mobile app.
-* Use CRON expressions for fine-grained control of job scheduling
+* Use CRON expressions for fine-grained control of job scheduling.
 * Get insights into job failures and performance issues before your users notice.
 * Run and scale your jobs in the cloud or on your own hardware.